mnicely/dali_examples/README.md

 # dali_examples
-Parallelize ExternalSource to maximize loading pipeline
+Parallelize ExternalSource to maximize the loading pipeline

 ### Note:
 This example expects clean data